antoine1anthony/flask-pdf-summary-api/README.md

   "notes_summary": "This is the summary of the notes...",

-  "essential_info": "This is the essential information extracted...",
+  "essential_info": "This is the essential information extracted..."

-  "blog_post": "This is the generated blog post based on the content..."

 }
 ```